MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 It is important to consider the assignment type of your phone number.
 Some capabilities are restricted to a particular assignment type.

+## Sip routing client

+Direct routing feature allows connecting customer-provided telephony infrastructure to Azure Communication Resources.
+In order to set up routing configuration properly, customer needs to supply the SIP trunk configuration and SIP routing rules for calls.
+SIP routing client provides the necessary interface for setting this configuration.

+When the call arrives, system tries to match the destination number with regex number patterns of defined routes.
+The first route to match the number will be selected.
+The order of regex matching is the same as the order of routes in configuration, therefore the order of routes matters.
+Once a route is matched, the call is routed to the first trunk in the route's trunks list.
+If the trunk is not available, next trunk in the list is selected.

 ## Examples

 ## Authentication

-To create a client object to access the Communication Services API, you will need a `connection string` or the `endpoint` of your Communication Services resource and a `credential`.
+To create a client object to access the Communication Services API, you need a `connection string` or the `endpoint` of your Communication Services resource and a `credential`.
 The Phone Numbers client can use either Azure Active Directory credentials or an API key credential to authenticate.

-You can get a key and/or connection string from your Communication Services resource in the [Azure Portal][azure_portal].
-You can also find the endpoint for your Communication Services resource in the [Azure Portal][azure_portal].
+You can get a key and/or connection string from your Communication Services resource in the [Azure portal][azure_portal].
+You can also find the endpoint for your Communication Services resource in the [Azure portal][azure_portal].

 Once you have a key, you can authenticate the `PhoneNumbersClient` with any of the following methods: